Prashant-JT/My-Blockchain-Book/_posts/2021-06-29-introduction.md

 To summarize, transaction bring about transfer of value in the Bitcoin Blockchain.
 The concept of UTXO defines the inputs and outputs of such a transaction.
 Once a block is verified an algorithmically agreed upon by the miners, it is added to the chain of blocks, called the Blockchain.

+## Basic Operations

+Operations in the decentralized network are the responsibility of the peer participants and their respective computational nodes.